kuzzleio/kuzzle/docs/API.AMQP.md

   /*
   The document unique identifier.
-It's the same one that Kuzzle sends you in its responses when you create a document, or when you do a search query.
+It's the same one that Kuzzle sends you in its response when you create a document, or when you do a search query.
   */
   _id: '<document ID>'
 }